AutodeskGames/stingray-docs/source/interactive_help/playtesting/feedback.md

 ### HUDs in the editor

 While you're working in the interactive editor, you can turn the HUDs on in your editor viewport.
-This shows the performance of the instance of the game engine that is run internally by the editor, powering the viewport display.
+This shows the performance of the instance of the interactive engine that is run internally by the editor, powering the viewport display.

 Click **View > Performance Hud** in the viewport's visualization settings, and select the HUD you're interested in.